-In How to Import Weather Data in MySQL , we demonstrated how to load weather forecast data into MySQL using a python script that was run on regular intervals.
-Historical weather data is often just as critical for data science applications so in this article we demonstrate how to load weather history data using Python.
-We will use the Visual Crossing Weather API that offers a free tier that includes past weather data.
+In the article How to Import Weather Data in MySQL , we demonstrated how to load weather forecast data into MySQL using a python script that was run on regular intervals.
+Since historical weather data is often just as critical for data science and analytics applications, in this article we demonstrate how to load weather history data using Python.
+We will use the Visual Crossing Weather API because it offers completely free access that includes past weather data as well as forecast.

 Before starting, you need access to Weather API we are going to use.
-If you don’t have account already, you can sign up for a free trial at Visual Crossing Weather Services.
+If you don’t have an account already, you can sign up for a free account at Visual Crossing Weather Services.
 Visual Crossing offers a perpetual free tier allowing up to 1000 results per day without any cost. if you need to query more weather data, you can pay-per-result or sign up for a monthly plan.

 Our Python script has been written in Python 3.8.2 but should work in most recent versions.
 In or to make things simple, we have kept the library requirements to a minimum.
-In this sample we are going to a CSV format to download the data so we include a library to help process the data that is returned by the API.
+In this sample we are going to use the CSV format to download the data so we include a library to help process the data that is returned by the API.

 Here’s the full list of import statements in our script

-import csv import codecs import urllib.request import sys
+import csv import codecs import urllib.request import urllib.error import sys

 Setting up the weather data input parameters

-The first part of our script sets up the parameters for the script to download the weather data and the second part retrieves the weather data.
-The weather data is retrieved using a RESTful weather API so we simply have to create a web query within the Python script and run it as a web query to retrieve the result data.
+The first part of our script sets up the parameters for the script to download the weather data, and the second part retrieves the weather data.
+The weather data is retrieved using a RESTful weather API so we simply have to create a web query URL within the Python script and run it as a web query to retrieve the result data.

-The first part of the sets up some parameters to customize the weather data that is retrieved
+The first part of the code sets up some parameters to customize the weather data that is retrieved.

-The first parameter is the location for which the weather data should be downloaded.
-This is in form of an address, partial address or latitude and longitude value (for example 35.46,-75.12).
+The first parameter is the location for which the weather data should be queried.
+This is in form of an address, partial address or latitude/longitude pair (for example 35.46,-75.12).

-We then ask for the API Key which is provided when signing up for the API.
+We then use the API Key which is provided when signing up for the API.
 You can access it by going to your Weather Data Account Page and copying it from your account details.

 Next, we specify the date range of the weather data the we are seeking.
 The Weather API will automatically request historical or forecast data based on the date range requested.
 The code requests a start and end date in the form YYYY-MM-DD, for example 2020-03-26 is the 26th March, 2020.
 The format of the date is important for the weather API query.

 Many more API parameters are available than what are shown in this simple example.
 For more information on the full set of Weather API parameters, see the Weather API documentation.

 Downloading the weather data

-The first part of the code constructs the requests to form a single URL.
+The first part of this code section constructs the requests to form a single URL.
 In this example, we are sending the request as a GET request.
-Other request techniques are available such as POST, which is useful if your list of locations is long or even ODATA for specialized data import and data science applications.
+Other request techniques are available such as POST, which is useful if your query string is long or even ODATA for specialized data import and data science applications.
 See the Weather API documentation section for more information.

 Using the weather data

-We now have the historical weather data as a CSVText instance.
+We now have the weather data as a CSVText instance.
 From here we can use the data in many ways.
 For example we can analyze the weather data in R, load it into a database or simply display it to the user.
-In this example, we simply display the user to the screen.
+In this example, we simply display the data as direct output.

 The code simply steps through the rows of CSV data, prints out the data.